renard162/BeeColPy/README.md

 #If you want to get the obtained solution after execute the fit() method:
 solution = abc_obj.get_solution()

-#If you want to get the number of iterations executed and number of times that
+#If you want to get the number of iterations executed, number of times that
-#scout event occur:
+#scout event occur and number of times that NaN protection actuated:
 iterations = abc_obj.get_status()[0]
 scout = abc_obj.get_status()[1]
 nan_events = abc_obj.get_status()[2]